There are so many wonderful series written for middle schoolers.

 As an adult, I love this series!
 So, so cleverly written, funny, and satisfying.

 3. Uglies by Scott Westerfeld

-If your middle school or high school students can’t get enough dystopia (and I shared in last week’s post that my students can’t), then they will love this series!
+If your middle school or high school students can’t get enough dystopia (and I shared in this post that my students can’t), then they will love this series!

 Protagonist Tally Youngblood can’t wait until her sixteenth birthday when she’ll have surgery to make her “pretty.”
 Then her life will be full of fun and games.
 However, Tally’s plans to become pretty and live happily ever after are sabotaged by Shay who has a way of making Tally see that something more is going on with their society.

 This is a fast-paced, well-written story that describes Tally’s futuristic world.
 Hover boards, talking closets, and parachute vests all add to the delightful, believable (and creepy) world that Scott Westerfeld creates.

 I love Scott Westerfeld’s other books as well, but this series went like wildfire around my classroom — primarily with the girls since it contains a romance element.
 There are a few mature themes, so it’s worth a read before passing it on to a younger reader.